Two Crossings of the Katy Railway

 parallel main tracks and sidings through town, walking between passenger

-depots was a potential safety issue.
+depots was a safety issue.
 In 1906, RCT reported an average of 53 trains per day past

 Tower 44, but the frequency of operations was probably higher during daylight hours near